matriex/System_Extractor/Repack_INFO.md

 show_progress(0.200000, 10);

-   END OF SCRIPT
+ -> END OF SCRIPT
 ----------------------------------------------------------------------------------------------------------------------------------------

- * As you can see there is range_sha1 see below eg.
+ * As you can see there is "if range_sha1" see below eg.

 if range_sha1("/dev/block/platform/msm_sdcc.1/by-name/system", "36,0,32770,32849,32851,33331,65535,65536,65538,98304,98306,98385,98387,98867,131071,131072,131074,163840,163842,163921,163923,164403,185342,196608,196610,229376,229378,229457,229459,262144,262146,294912,294914,294993,294995,295475,307199") == "0b20303394271424267e36a0ce7573f1b62ddc0d" then

 if range_sha1("/dev/block/platform/msm_sdcc.1/by-name/system", "48,32770,32849,32851,33331,65535,65536,65538,66050,97792,98304,98306,98385,98387,98867,131071,131072,131074,131586,163328,163840,163842,163921,163923,164403,185342,185854,196096,196608,196610,197122,228864,229376,229378,229457,229459,229971,261632,262144,262146,262658,294400,294912,294914,294993,294995,295475,307199,307200") == "16902dcea1b74f8c9451cb2245c51465d949ec7e" then

- * THIS RANGE IS FROM
+ * AFTER .../by-name/system", This line(from "36,.....to 307199") will also found in system.trasfer.list

   "36,0,32770,32849,32851..........294995,295475,307199") == "0b20303394271424267e36a0ce7573f1b62ddc0d" then